rspamd/rspamd/doc/tutorials/migrate_sa.md

 ### Learning using mail interface

 You can also setup rspamc to learn via passing messages to a certain email address.
-I'd recommend using `/etc/aliases` for this purpose and a `mail-redirect` command (e.g. provided by [Mail Redirect addon](https://addons.mozilla.org/en-GB/thunderbird/addon/mailredirect/) for `thunderbird` MUA).
+I'd recommend using `/etc/aliases` for this purpose and a `mail-redirect` command (e.g. provided by [Mail Redirect add-on](https://addons.mozilla.org/en-GB/thunderbird/addon/mailredirect/) for `Thunderbird` MUA).
 The desired aliases could be the following:

 	learn-spam123: "| rspamc learn_spam"
 	learn-ham123: "| rspamc learn_ham"